Own-Data-Privateer/hoardy-web/tool/README.md

   : {fiar} the latest visit; if `--to` is set, archiving a new visit for a URL will replace the indexed and replayable version with a new one
   - `--all`
   : index and replay all visits to all available URLs; if `--to` is given, archiving a new visit for a URL will update the index and make the new visit available for replay; default

+- replay how:
+  - `--web`
+  : replay `HTTP` responses as close as possible to their original captures; default
+  - `--mirror`
+  : replay `HTTP` responses like `hoardy-web mirror` does; setting this option will disable replay of all `HTTP` headers except for `Location` and enable `inline_headers` option in `scrub` calls used in default `EXPR`s, similar to `hoardy-web mirror`; i.e., enabling this option will, essentially, turn this sub-command into an on-demand `hoardy-web mirror` which you can query with `curl` or some such

 ## Examples